mozilla/pkipolicy/rootstore/policy.md

 and MUST regularly update the Incident Report until the corresponding bug is marked as resolved in the mozilla.org [Bugzilla][Bugzilla] system by a Mozilla representative.
 CAs SHOULD cease issuance until the problem has been prevented from reoccurring.

-If being audited to the WebTrust criteria, the Management Assertion letter MUST include all known incidents that occurred or were still open/unresolved at any time during the audit period.

 ## 3. Documentation ##